Verlect/SENG438-A2/seng438-a2-team_13.md

 # 1 Introduction

-The following lab document outlines the unit tests that our group has completed for the Range and DataUtilities class.
+The following lab document outlines the unit tests that our group has completed for the ``Range`` and ``DataUtilities`` class as part of ``org.jfree.data``.
 As part of this, we will discuss our unit test strategy, the cases that were developed, team management, challenges faced and finally, feedback on this lab.

 # 2 Detailed description of unit test strategy